Pocket lighters are there for a reason

-“Good morning, Master Quentin,” he greets me with his usual emotionless look from under those bushy gray eye brows.
+“Good morning, Master Quentin,” he greets me with his usual emotionless look from under those bushy gray eyebrows.
 “We’ve arrived.”

 “Hello?”
-My voice echoes back from inside.
+My voice echoes inside.

-Isn’t it nice when an eighty-six year old man pulls out his dusty humor?
+Isn’t it nice when an eighty-six-year-old man pulls out his dusty humor?
 “Not funny, Reg.
 Where’s the food?”
 My stomach started rumbling when I woke and thought I was in Paris.